 Honest, sincere, easy-going, good (if quirky) sense of humour.
 I'm not convinced you can learn that much from these descriptions, except perhaps something that's a sure deal-breaker.
+Even if everything is entirely accurate, the impression that one forms from a dating profile can be very different from the real life experience.
 On the other hand, POF advises that I'm pretty much wasting our time unless I discuss the following, and I respect your time, so:

 Hobbies: I enjoy reading, especially science and sf.
-I play and coach judo.
-I enjoy games of strategy, and the occassional chance to get into a workshop and build something.
-[I bet a clever person like you already inferred all that from my stated interests, anyway.]
+I enjoy games of strategy, and the occasional chance to get into a workshop and build something.
+I spend a lot of time on fitness, with the goal of remaining sufficiently functional to enjoy outdoor activities.

 Music: my tastes run to classical, classic rock, and the swing era of jazz.
 Representative favourites include Beethoven, Mozart, Bach*, the Beatles, CSNY, Boston, the Who, Fleetwood Mac, Louis Prima, Glenn Miller, and Gene Krupa.
 I also think surf music is under-appreciated.

 * I know, that's Baroque, but I include him to indicate that I prefer the Baroque end of the spectrum to the Romantic.

 It's a good bet that your dog will like me.
 I am prepared to relocate if the right relationship requires it.

 Now that I have just taken the POF personality profile, I should advise any potential dates that I think the test mis-interpreted several of my responses, resulting in a profile which I do not believe accurately reflects my personality.